Code Samples

 import {DB} from "@dataprograms/repdao-polybase";

-To read from a different database you will have to add the below where NAME_SPACE
+To read from a different database you will have to add the below where `NAME_SPACE` is the name of the space you want to use. &#x20;

 import { Polybase } from "@polybase/client"